The Ultimate Guide to Damascus Kitchen Knives

 Thus, I recommend using an end-grain cutting board.
 Not only are they the most hygienic, but they also don't show knife marks as easily as other materials, they heal themselves and they're far more gentle on knife blades.
 This means that not only are your knives less likely to be damaged during use, but they also won't need to be sharpened as much.

-If you're not a fan of wooden cutting boards (and who wouldn't be?), your next best bet would be a high-quality rubber board.
+If you're not a fan of wooden cutting board (and who wouldn't be?), your next best bet would be a high-quality rubber board.
 They're surprisingly gentle on your blades and don't leave knife marks as badly as plastic, so they're pretty hygienic if you wash them properly.
-Unfortunately, they don't look as pretty as wooden cutting boards (which is one of the reasons I'll always opt for a good, old-fashioned wooden board) and they can be quite expensive, but they certainly do the job.
+Unfortunately, they don't look as pretty as wooden cutting board (which is one of the reasons I'll always opt for a good, old-fashioned wooden board) and they can be quite expensive, but they certainly do the job.

 Essentially, when you're using a Damascus steel kitchen knife, wood is your first choice and rubber is an alternative, but one thing you should never do is use a plastic cutting board.
 They're incredibly abrasive, meaning that you'll increase the risk of damaging your blade dramatically, and it'll also lose sharpness quickly.